 Throughout these conversations we’ve discovered that there’s no right or wrong or one-size-fits-all when it comes to exercise, but more importantly to discover something you love doing and finding a way to incorporate this into your everyday life.
 Our fitness levels are directly related to our energy levels.
 Keeping fit drastically helps to promote positive well-being, decreases stress, and can also provide a buffer against other illnesses - such as Covid.
 A strong message from Dr Akshay Chuni that stuck with us was...no matter what your routine, or how many hours you work in the day, or how many lockdowns you’ve endured, there’s always time in the day to put a little focus on fitness.

 If you have any positive feedback or a story you might like to share about how fitness has had an impact on your life, no matter how big or small, we’d like to hear it.
 You never know your experience might benefit others.

-To get in touch with us about this story or current work opportunities for doctors, please email firstname.lastname@example.org or call 0207 456 1456
+To get in touch with us about this story or current work opportunities for doctors, register with us today or email firstname.lastname@example.org, alternatively call 0207 456 1456

 The information in this blog is for general informational purposes only and not a substitute for professional medical advice.
 Always consult a qualified healthcare provider for personalised guidance.
 The author(s) and publisher(s) are not liable for errors or omissions, and reliance on the content is at your own risk.